Homer

 Homer's epic poems shaped aspects of ancient Greek culture and education, fostering ideals of heroism, glory, and honor.
 To Plato, Homer was simply the one who "has taught Greece" (, ).
 In Dante Alighieri's ''Divine Comedy'', Virgil refers to Homer as "Poet sovereign", king of all poets; in the preface to his translation of the ''Iliad'', Alexander Pope acknowledges that Homer has always been considered the "greatest of poets".
 From antiquity to the present day, Homeric epics have inspired many famous works of literature, music, art, and film.

 The question of by whom, when, where and under what circumstances the ''Iliad'' and ''Odyssey'' were composed continues to be debated.
-Scholars remain divided as to whether the two works are the product of a single author.
-It is thought that the poems were composed at some point around the late eighth or early seventh century BC.
-Many accounts of Homer's life circulated in classical antiquity; the most widespread account was that he was a blind bard from Ionia, a region of central coastal Anatolia in present-day Turkey.
+Scholars generally regard the two poems as the works of separate authors.
+It is thought that the poems were composed at some point around the late eighth or early seventh century BCE.
+Many accounts of Homer's life circulated in classical antiquity; the most widespread that he was a blind bard from Ionia, a region of central coastal Anatolia in present-day Turkey.
 Modern scholars consider these accounts legendary.
 Provided by Wikipedia

 1